Th3Wall/Fakebook/README.md

 # Fakebook
 > This is a Facebook-clone project created with the purpose of learning the fundamentals of React.js starting from a simple Create React App.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+> This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Demo

+Here's the demo link: [https://fakebook-8b087.web.app/] (https://fakebook-8b087.web.app/)

 ## Available Scripts